nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Workflow_Documentation/NF_MAAffymetrix/README.md

 <br>

 Standard Nextflow resource usage logs are also produced as follows:
-> Further details about these logs can also found within [this Nextflow documentation page](https://www.nextflow.io/docs/latest/tracing.html#execution-report).
+> Further details about these logs can also be found in the [Nextflow Report Documentation](https://docs.seqera.io/nextflow/reports).

 **Nextflow Resource Usage Logs**
    - Output: